NachiketJoy/SIT730/Task 1.1P/README.md

 To make it safer and easier for Linda to enter her house at night

 ## How the System Works
-When the button is pressed, the program records the current time and switches both LEDs on.
+When the button is pressed, the program records the current time and turns on both LEDs.

 Each light has its own timer:
 - The porch LED turns off after 30 seconds